-Trevor Kew is a Canadian writer and teacher who is the author of four children’s novels about soccer: Trading Goals (Lorimer, 2009), Sidelined (Lorimer, 2010), Breakaway (Lorimer, 2011) and Playing Favourites (Lorimer, 2012).
+Trevor Kew is a Canadian writer and teacher who is the author of six children’s novels: Trading Goals (Lorimer, 2009), Sidelined (Lorimer, 2010), Breakaway (Lorimer, 2011), Playing Favourites (Lorimer, 2012), Bench Brawl (Lorimer, 2014), and Run for Your Life (Lorimer, 2017).
 Trevor was also a contributor to Tomo (Stone Bridge Press, 2012), an anthology of stories related to Japan which was designed to raise money for disaster relief efforts in the Tohoku region.
 He is currently represented by the Anne McDermid Agency.

 A frequent contributor to various magazines including Free Kick magazine and 90 Minutes, Trevor’s articles mainly focus on his combined experiences of sport, culture and travel in places as diverse as Rwanda, China and Iran.
 In the summer of 2010, he covered the World Cup in South Africa.